image-source-control/image-source-control/readme.txt

 = untagged =

+- Improvement: Require at least PHP 7.0
+- Improvement: Added branded header with relevant links
+- Improvement: Rename some methods for more clarity
 - Improvement: Warn if one tries to enable multiple versions of ISC at the same time
+- Fix: Make some strings translatable

 = 2.4.0 =